 This water Canteen is emblematic of the unforgiving nature of the interior of Australia and the risks people took to reconnoitre the country.
 Pioneer William Coulthard died of thirst in 1858 while searching for pastoral country north of Port Augusta.
 He scratched his tragic last words on this canteen.

-Babbage discovered Coulthard’s remains on 16 June, 1858, his canteen beside him having inscribed on it the pathetic message of his last hours.
-Presented to the Society by Coulthard’s son.
+Benjamin Herschel Babbage discovered Coulthard’s remains on 16 June, 1858, his canteen beside him having inscribed on it the pathetic message of his last hours.
 His dying message says, (in part) “I never reached water.
 I do not know[how] long it is since I left Scott and Brooks [his companions], but I think it Monday bleeding pomp [his horse] to leive on his blood.
 I took his black horse to look for water and the last thin I can remember is pulling the saddle off him and letting him go -……altho feeling exu- for want of water – my eyes – to my tong – I can see no way I get help-“.
+The canteen was presented to the Society by Coulthard’s son.